dart-lang/language/background/how-other-languages-manage-breakage.md

 ## Ruby

-Situationaly, Ruby is similar to Python.
+Situationally, Ruby is similar to Python.
 It's dynamically typed, so most breaking changes don't cause a program to *statically* fail, but only fail at runtime if you happen to hit the changed API or behavior.
 This is both good (more existing programs continue to run correctly) and bad (if your program is